act-rules/act-rules.github.io/_rules/no-auto-play-audio-80f0bf.md

 #### Failed Example 2

-The `<video>` element audio autoplays for longer than 3 seconds, and does not have a control mechanism.
+The `<video>` element audio autoplays for longer than 3 seconds, and does not have a [mechanism](https://www.w3.org/TR/WCAG21/#dfn-mechanism) to pause or stop or turn the audio volume off.

 ``` html
  <video autoplay="true">